spaceagetv/electron-playwright-helpers/README.md

 It simply retrieves data from the renderer process.</p>
 <p>Note: nodeIntegration must be true for this BrowserWindow.</p></dd>
 <dt><a href="#ipcRendererEmit">ipcRendererEmit(window, message, ...args)</a> ⇒ <code>Promise.&lt;boolean&gt;</code></dt>
-<dd><p>Emit an IPC event to a given window.
+<dd><p>Emit an IPC message to a given window.
-This will trigger all ipcRenderer listeners for the event.</p>
+This will trigger all ipcRenderer listeners for the message.</p>
 <p>This does not transfer data between main and renderer processes.
 It simply emits an event in the renderer process.</p>
 <p>Note: nodeIntegration must be true for this window</p></dd>